 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

 Longest visit request not (yet) accepted by the State >

-An analysis of steps taken by China in fulfilment of its international level pledges shows that China is an active participant in the Council’s work, engaging in over half of all panel discussions, 73% of interactive dialogues and 65% of general debates.
-Regarding cooperation with Special Procedures, China only accepted 6 out 20 visit requests, but did respond to 80% of 100 communications.
+An analysis of steps taken by China in fulfilment of its international level pledges shows that China is an active participant in the Council’s work.
+Regarding cooperation with Special Procedures, China only accepted 8 out 31 visit requests, but did respond to 52 of 72 communications.